Back to top

 First Steps to Recovery

 Everyone who sees or experiences a disaster is affected by it in some way, and everyone has different needs and different ways of coping.
 Older adults who are displaced by a disaster are especially at risk of social isolation and loneliness.
 Acknowledging your feelings helps you recover.
-Profound sadness, grief, and anger are normal reactions to an abnormal event.
-It’s normal to feel anxious about your own safety and that of your family and friends.
-Accepting help from community programs and resources is healthy.
+Disasters can cause stress, grief, or anxiety, even weeks later.
+Accepting help from others is part of recovery.

 Resources